dotnet/docs-maui/docs/fundamentals/single-project.md

 :::image type="content" source="media/single-project/manifest.png" alt-text=".NET MAUI app manifest screenshot.":::

-At build time the shared app manifest data is merged with platform-specific data in the native app manifest file, to produce the manifest file that ships with the app.
+At build time the shared app manifest data is merged with platform-specific data in the native app manifest file, to produce the manifest file for the app package.

 ## Platform-specific code

-A .NET MAUI app project contains a _Platforms_ folder, with each child folder representing a platform that .NET MAUI can target:
+A .NET MAUI app project contains a *Platforms* folder, with each child folder representing a platform that .NET MAUI can target:

 :::image type="content" source="media/single-project/platform-folders.png" alt-text="Platform folders screenshot.":::